ale356/csv-frontend/README.md

   - Email (formatted as a valid email address) 📧
   - Password (must contain at least one uppercase letter, one lowercase letter, one digit, one special character, and be longer than 8 characters) 🔑
 - Save valid data to the database 💾.
-- Automated unit tests for both backend and frontend 🧪.
+- Automated unit tests for the frontend 🧪.

 ### Technologies Used 💻
 - **Frontend**: Angular (TypeScript)